 Homemade Vanilla Extract

 Well, I finally crossed off “Homemade Vanilla Extract” from my DIY bucket list.
-And guys, it’s so easy that I’m kinda embarrassed to have put it off for so long!
+And as it turns out, it’s so easy that I’m embarrassed to have put it off for so long!

 Homemade Vanilla Extract tastes amazing, is more cost effective than pure vanilla extract from the store, and makes a great gift.
 In fact, if you get started right away, you can even give Homemade Vanilla Extract as a gift this Christmas.

 All you need is vanilla beans, vodka, and glass jars.
 For gift giving, you’ll want cute jars and possibly cute labels, too.
 Read on for instructions and gift giving details…